-Table D-2 javax.xml.async XSL-Related Classes and Interfaces
+Table D-2 javax.xml.async XSL-Related Classes and Interfaces ----------- -- --

-Description Applies XSL transformation in a background thread.
-Represents the event object used by XSLTransformer to notify XSL transformation events to all of its registered listeners.
-Must be implemented so that the program can receive notifications about events during asynchronous transformation.
-The class implementing this interface must be added to the ${\tt XSLTransformer}$ with the add ${\tt XSLTransformerListener}$ () method.
-Instantiates the error event object that XSLTransformer uses to notify all registered listeners about transformation error events.
-Must be implemented so that the program can receive notifications about error events during the asynchronous transformation.
+Class/Interface Description XSLTransformer class Applies XSL transformation in a background thread.
+XSLTransformerEvent class Represents the event object used by XSLTransformer to notify XSL transformation events to all of its registered listeners.
+XSLTransformerListener interface Must be implemented so that the program can receive notifications about events during asynchronous transformation.
+The class implementing this interface must be added to the XSLTransformer with the addXSLTransformerListener() method.
+XSLTransformerErrorEvent class Instantiates the error event object that XSLTransformer uses to notify all registered listeners about transformation error events.
+XSLTransformerErrorListen er interface Must be implemented so that the program can receive notifications about error events during the asynchronous transformation.
 The class implementing this interface must be added to the XSLTransformer using addXSLTransformerListener() method.